QFET: Structure and device operation

-Modern examples of quantum field-effect transistors integrate structures traditional to conventual MOSFETs and utilize many of the same materials.
+Modern examples of quantum field-effect transistors integrate structures traditional to conventional MOSFETs and utilize many of the same materials.
 MOSFET transistors consist of dielectric materials, such as SiO2, and metal gates.
 The metal gates are insulated from the gate dielectric layer, which leads to a very high input resistance.
 Consisting of three terminals, the source (or input), drain (or output), and gate, MOSFETs can control current flow via an applied voltage (or lack thereof) to the gate terminal, which alters the potential barrier between the layers and enables (or disables) charge flow.

 Source and drain terminals are connected to doped regions of the MOSFET, insulated by the body region.
 These are either p or n type regions, with both terminals being of the same type and opposite to that of the body type.
 If the MOSFET is a n-channel MOSFET, both source and drain regions are n+ and the body is a p region.
 If the MOSFET is a p-channel MOSFET, both source and drain regions are p+ and the body is a n region.
 In a n-channel MOSFET electrons carry the charge through the source region, and holes carry the charges in the p-channel MOSFET source.

 FET structures are typically constructed gradually, layer by layer, using a variety of techniques such as molecular-beam epitaxy, liquid-phase epitaxy, and vapor-phase epitaxy, an example being chemical vapor deposition.
 Typical MOSFETs are constructed on the micron scale.
 Wet chemical etching can be used to create layers of thickness 3 μm or larger, while dry etching techniques can be used to achieve layers on the nanometer scale.
 When layer thickness approaches 50 nanometers or less, the de Broglie wavelength of the layer approaches that of a thermalized electron, and conventional energy-momentum relations for bulk semiconductors are no longer operational.

 Ultrathin semiconductor layers are used in the production of QFETs, whose bandgaps are smaller than those of the surrounding materials.
 In the case of a one-dimensional quantum well QFET, a nanoscale semiconductor layer is grown between two insulating layers.
 The semiconductor layer has a thickness d, and the electron charge carriers are trapped in a potential well.
 These electrons, and their corresponding holes, have discrete energy levels that are found by solving the time-independent Schrödinger equation, as shown: